denisecase/datafun-central/content/languages/css/_index.md

 ## Free Resources for Learning CSS

-- [CSS Tricks](https://css-tricks.com/): A website with a wide range of articles, tutorials, and resources for learning CSS.
+- [CSS Tricks](https://css-tricks.com/): A website with a wide range of articles, tutorials, and resources for learning CSS
-- [MDN Web Docs - CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): A comprehensive guide to CSS, with documentation and examples.
+- [MDN Web Docs - CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): A comprehensive guide to CSS, with documentation and examples
-- [W3Schools CSS Tutorial](https://www.w3schools.com/css/): A free, interactive tutorial for learning CSS, with practical examples and exercises.
+- [W3Schools CSS Tutorial](https://www.w3schools.com/css/): A free, interactive tutorial for learning CSS, with practical examples and exercises
-- [Codecademy CSS Course](https://www.codecademy.com/learn/learn-css): An interactive course that covers the basics of CSS, with hands-on coding exercises.
+- [Codecademy CSS Course](https://www.codecademy.com/learn/learn-css): An interactive course that covers the basics of CSS, with hands-on coding exercises
-- [CSS Zen Garden](http://www.csszengarden.com/): A showcase of creative CSS designs, with source code available for learning.
+- [CSS Zen Garden](http://www.csszengarden.com/): A showcase of creative CSS designs, with source code available for learning

 ## File Extensions